Critters (franchise): Hunting habits

 Krites are normally seen to hunt and attack in groups.
 Rarely has a Krite been shown to attack on its own outside of the few occasions in the first and fourth films.
 Charlie explains in the fourth film that Krites generally go for a victim's face and neck, although the films show them attacking the chest and gut area of a victim more often than not.
 Once a victim is caught, usually one Krite initiates the attack, and the others quickly follow in one swift barrage.

 Krites' only weapons are the natural weapons built into their bodies.
 One such mechanism is the ability to shoot a poisonous barb like a projectile at a victim.
 The barb injects a type of poison into the victim's bloodstream, causing the victim to fall asleep or unconscious for an unspecified amount of time.
 It is shown that removing the barb awakens the victim.
 It is not revealed whether these barbs affect other Krites.
 The fourth film is the only film in which the Krites do not utilize their poison barbs.
 The size and thickness of the barbs vary from film to film.

 Another mechanism is their rather large mouth filled with rows of sharp teeth.
 A Krite's bite is shown to be extremely effective and difficult to extricate.
 In most cases, a victim is forced to beat on the Krite's snout-like that of a great white shark or crocodile, or stab the Krite with sharp objects enough that it releases its hold.

-In the third film, "Blackie" (as designated by another Krite), encounters Annie near the entrance on her way to find help.
-It opens its mouth and lets out a shrill and deafening scream that has enough power to shatter a jar.
-Although it serves the purpose of temporarily disarming or stunning the victim, it also serves as a beacon to alert the other Krites.
-This mechanism is never used or heard of in any other installment.

 The second film introduces the giant Critter ball—an enormous sphere of Krites all latched onto each other to move as one single unit.
 Not much is revealed about this mechanism, except that it enables the herd to survive a factory explosion and being rammed by a pickup truck, but not the direct impact of a bounty hunter space ship.
 It is only used in the second film.

 The Krites in the third film are shown launching themselves straight up into the air, as seen when one of the Krites launches itself up a laundry chute in an attempt to attack Rosalie.
 A variation is shown at the end of the film, when a Krite tucks itself into a ball and revvs up as a means of attack.

 While never shown to be used, Krites also have three sharp claws on their hands and feet.